 Heidi La Bash

-Heidi La Bash is a clinical scientist, working with the F.A.S.T lab.
+Heidi La Bash, Ph.D., is a clinical scientist, working at the National Center for PTSD, VA Palo Alto Health Care System, as part of the Fidelity, Adaptation, Sustainability, and Training (F.A.S.T) Lab.
+Her research aims to facilitate the wide-spread delivery of empirically-supported treatments, with a special interest in helping those impacted by posttraumatic stress disorder.
+Current projects include: 1.) developing an efficient and scalable software that uses therapist vocal characteristics to flag therapy session recordings that are at risk for low fidelity, 2.) the testing of an mhealth app that helps participants track, discover patterns, and improve their mood and anxiety symptoms (www.awarestudy.org), and 3.) the development of a mixed-methods pilot study of texting-based therapies for PTSD.
 Dr. La Bash earned her B.S. in Journalism at the University of Kansas and her Ph.D. in Clinical Psychology at the University of Nevada, Reno.
 She completed her pre-doctoral internship at the Albuquerque VA and her postdoctoral fellowship at the VA VISN 17 Center of Excellence for Research on Returning War Veterans, as part of the VA OAA Advanced Fellowship Program in Mental Illness Research and Treatment.

 Matthew Beristianos, PhD, is a Postdoctoral Fellow for Dr. Shannon Wiltsey-Stirman at the National Center for PTSD in Menlo Park, California.
 He completed his predoctoral clinical internship at the Louis Stokes Cleveland VA Medical Center, and has specialized in PTSD research and treatment for several years.
 He has published research examining outcomes of PTSD and trauma, such as cardiovasular disease and suicidal behavior.